christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 4. For the key weight, enter "1".
 (This is equal to the threshold, meaning this key can unilaterally sign transactions as the account's active authority.)

 5. Click "Add" to add the key to the list of keys recognized by the account.
-You will now see two keys listed under "Account / Key / Addresss".
+You will now see two keys listed under "Account / Key / Addresses".
 They are the new key just added, and the old key that was generated when the account was registered.

 6. Click the "Remove" button next to the old key.
 This will remove the ability of the old key to sign transactions for the account, leaving only the key derived from the Ledger Nano device to sign as the account's active authority.

 7. At the top of the window, click the "Save" button to apply these changes to the account.
 You will be asked to confirm the "account update" transaction, and may be asked to type the password you chose when you created the account, in order to unlock the UI wallet.
 When the transaction is broadcast and confirmed on the blockchain, your account's Active authority will have been successfully replaced with the new key managed by the Nano.

-Once these steps are complete, repeat the above steps, but this time for the "Owner Permissions" tab, and select a Nano key from the "Owner role" listbox.
+Once these steps are complete, repeat the above steps, but this time for the "Owner Permissions" tab, and select a Nano key from the "Owner role" list box.

 When both the Active and Owner keys have been replaced, your new account can *ONLY* sign transactions with the aid of your Ledger Nano hardware device, and your account is now secured.